elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The CSS Object Model is a set of APIs that allow JavaScript to manipulate CSS.
-It is similar to the DOM, but for CSS rather than HTML.</div><br />
+  <div><strong>Interview Response:</strong> The CSS Object Model (CSSOM) is a browser API that represents stylesheets, allowing JavaScript to interact with and manipulate CSS rules and styles applied to HTML elements.</div><br />
   <div><strong>Technical Response:</strong> The CSS Object Model is a set of APIs that allow JavaScript to manipulate CSS.
 It is similar to the DOM, but for CSS rather than HTML.
 It enables users to view and alter CSS styles in real-time.
 It is independent of the DOM, yet they collaborate when we change the document's style rules.
 CSSOM, on the other hand, is rarely a necessity in reality.
   </div>
   </div>